Medik8 DermaDart (review of deceptive advertizing)

 Our Derminator® “terminates” skin flaws as well as the competition

 Our Derminator® has a unique advanced drive system that is digitally set to electronically regulate the needling depth via sensor feedback.
-Read the Derminator blog for current (technical) development details and updates.
 Read about its benefits and specifications and see for yourself how other electric dermaneedling devices cause severe microtearing.

 The Derminator comes much closer to what Pangaea claims for their own device, the DermaDart.
 It offers an extremely low duty cycle, near-painlessness (due to the short duty cycle) and fully digital needle length adjustment instead of the cumbersome need to keep changing length adaptors, as is necessary with the DermaDart.
 Since the device is digital, it shows how many skin channels have been made so the user can achieve an exact target prick density.
 The Derminator inflicts so little pain that our R&D engineer routinely tests the feedback sensor system by needling himself on the 2 mm setting.
-Nearly no pinpoint bleeding on 2 mm either, because micro-tearing tears up capilaries as well as the skin.
-Which is the cause of bleeding, when needling.
-But micro-tearing does not occur with our machine.
+Micro-tearing does not occur with our machine.

 We have suffered serious losses to our finances and reputation by the dishonest, unethical and illegal actions of the DermaDart vendor and -producer, but we’re coming out of this stronger than we went in, with our own machine, invented and built by ourselves: